conda/conda/docs/source/build_tutorials/from-a-directory.rst

       home: https://github.com/tpn/python-libcontinuum
       license: LGPL

 Note that no source keynames are specified.
-This requires modifying ''build.sh'' to locate and situate the tarball correctly, along these lines:
+This requires modifying ``build.sh`` to locate and situate the tarball correctly, along these lines:

 .. code-block:: bash

     $ chmod -v 755 build.sh
     $ more build.sh